Journal of Food Biochemistry

 4. Journal of Food Biochemistry will not review research papers that focus on non-food products, including fatty acid or lipid composition research.

 File types.
-Preferred formats for the text and tables of your manuscript are .doc, .rtf, .ppt, .xls.
-LaTeX files may be submitted provided that an .eps or .pdf file is provided in addition to the source files.
-Figures may be provided in .tiff or .eps format.
+Preferred formats for the text and tables of your manuscript are DOC or DOCX.
+LaTeX files may be submitted provided that an EPS or PDF file is provided in addition to the source files.
+Figures may be provided in TIF or EPS format.

 Non-LaTeX users: Upload your manuscript files.
 At this stage, further source files do not need to be uploaded.